replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-nfs.md

 If no Velero installation is detected, instructions are displayed to install Velero and configure the storage destination.

 :::note
-Velero does not yet support passing registry credentials during the installation, so it is normal for the Velero and Restic Pods to be in the `ErrImagePull` or `ImagePullBackOff` state after running the `velero install` command.
-This will resolve itself after you complete the rest of the instructions.
+Velero does not support passing registry credentials during the installation, so it is typical for the Velero and Restic Pods to be in the `ErrImagePull` or `ImagePullBackOff` state after running the `velero install` command.
+This situation resolves itself after you complete the rest of the instructions.
 :::

 ## Configure NFS Storage in the Admin Console